Treaty establishing a Constitution for Europe: Post-rejection

-After the French and Dutch referendum results, European leaders decided to hold a "period of reflection" on what to do next.
-As part of this reflection period, a "group of wise men" was set up to consider possible courses of action.
+Following the French and Dutch referendum results, European leaders decided to hold a "period of reflection" on what to do next.
+As part of this reflection period, a group of Politicians and Officials was set up to consider possible courses of action.
 This group of high-level European politicians – former prime ministers, ministers and members of the European Commission – first met on 30 September 2006 in Rome.

 On 4 June 2007, this group, known as the Amato Group, presented its report.
 They proposed to establish a new Inter-Governmental Conference with a view to writing a new treaty which would rewrite the Maastricht Treaty, amend the Treaty of Rome and give the Charter of Fundamental Rights of the European Union a legally binding status.
 The new treaty would be based on the first and fourth parts of the Constitution, the rest of the Constitution's changes being achieved through amendments to the Treaty of Rome.

 In the June 2007 European summit meeting, member states agreed to abandon the constitution and to amend the existing treaties, which would remain in force.
 They also agreed a detailed mandate for a new intergovernmental conference to negotiate a new treaty containing such amendments to the existing treaties (primarily the Treaty of Rome and the Treaty of Maastricht).
 These negotiations were completed by the end of the year.
-The new treaty, which had previously been referred to as the Reform Treaty, became the Lisbon Treaty on its signing in Lisbon on 13 December 2007.
+The new treaty, which had previously been referred to as the Reform Treaty, became the Treaty of Lisbon on its signing in Lisbon on 13 December 2007.